scottsak/SpotifyDashboard/README.md

 Once you have created your app, load the `CLIENT_ID` and `CLIENT_SECRET` into a `.env` file.

+Then locate the `exampleBackground.js` and rename the file to `background.js` and add the CLIENT_ID and CLIENT_SECRET values in the variables provided.

 In order to run the app, open the folder, and run:

     $ cd SpotifyDashboard